 The GMM is a probabilistic model that represents the probability distribution of a dataset as a mixture of multiple Gaussian distributions, each representing a distinct cluster of data points.
 The GMM is defined as:

-where $\mathbf{t}$ represents $C$-dimensional vector with a probability distribution comprising the weighted sum of $K$ Gaussian distributions.
-Here, $\pi_i$ denotes the mixture weight of the $i^{\text{th}}$ Gaussian component with a constraint of the sum of all mixture weights being equal to 1.
-The parameters $\{\pi_i, \mu_i, \Sigma_i\}$ of each $i^{\text{th}}$ Gaussian distribution are estimated using the Expectation-Maximization (EM) algorithm to maximize the likelihood of the observed data.
+where $\mathbf{t}$ is a $C$-dimensional vector with a probability distribution comprising the weighted sum of $K$ Gaussian distributions. $\pi_i$ denotes the mixture weight of the $i^{\text{th}}$ Gaussian component, which has a constraint that the sum of all mixture weights must be equal to 1.
+The parameters $\{\pi_i, \mu_i, \Sigma_i\}$ of each $i^{\text{th}}$ Gaussian distribution are estimated using the expectation-maximization (EM) algorithm to maximize the likelihood of the observed data.

-\subsection{Proposed Framework}
+\subsection{Proposed framework}

-The proposed framework is illustrated in Figure~\ref{overview}.
-The framework consists of two main components: an autoencoder and a GMM.
+As illustrated in Figure~\ref{overview}, the proposed framework consists of two main components: an autoencoder and a GMM.
 The autoencoder is trained to reconstruct the input trajectory and then used to convert the trajectory dataset from its original space into context vectors in the latent space.
-The decoder part of the autoencoder is used to synthesize new trajectory data from samples drawn from the GMM, which fits the probability distribution of the dataset in the latent space.
-Importantly, since the GMM training occurs after the autoencoder is fully trained, the generation results can be optimized without retraining the autoencoder by adjusting the associated hyperparameters (i.e., the number of principal components for PCA and the number of Gaussian distributions in the GMM).
+The decoder part of the autoencoder synthesizes new trajectory data from samples drawn from the GMM, which fits the probability distribution of the dataset in the latent space.
+Importantly, since the GMM training occurs after the autoencoder is fully trained, the generation results can be optimized without retraining the autoencoder by adjusting the associated hyperparameters: the number of principal components for principal component analysis (PCA) and the number of Gaussian distributions in the GMM.

-\subsubsection{Sequence Autoencoder}
+\subsubsection{Sequence autoencoder}

-For the sequence autoencoder, we utilize a Transformer-based encoder with a self-attention mechanism and a Multi-Layer Perceptron (MLP) as a decoder.
-As illustrated in Figure~\ref{overview}(a), we first embed the aircraft trajectory $\{\mathbf{x}^i_{1:S}\}^B_{i=1} \in \mathbb{R}^{B\times F \times S}$ into the embedding vectors with a hidden dimension $D$, where $B$ is the mini-batch size, $F$ is the number of original features (i.e., latitude, longitude, and altitude), and $S$ is the maximum length of aircraft trajectory sequences.
+For the sequence autoencoder, we use a Transformer-based encoder with a self-attention mechanism and a multi-layer perceptron (MLP) as a decoder.
+As illustrated in Figure~\ref{overview}(a), we first embed the aircraft trajectory $\{\mathbf{x}^i_{1:S}\}^B_{i=1} \in \mathbb{R}^{B\times F \times S}$ into the embedding vectors with a hidden dimension $D$, where $B$ is the mini-batch size, $F$ is the number of original features (latitude, longitude, and altitude), and $S$ is the maximum length of aircraft trajectory sequences.
 The embedded trajectory sequence $\{\mathbf{x_e}^i_{1:S}\}^B_{i=1} \in \mathbb{R}^{B\times D \times S}$ is then fed into the trajectory encoder.